Google Search Ads vs. Social Media Ads – The Beginnings

 Include a Call to Action

-Using AdWords you get four lines of text: a headline, two description lines and a display URL.
-The headline and display URL are links you set up.
+No matter what platform you choose to adversities on you are usually limited to a few lines of text for your headline, the ad body, and a URL.
 The headline should be compelling.
-The description lines should state your Unique Selling Proposition clearly and succinctly (you only have 35 characters for each line).
+The description lines should state your USP clearly and succinctly.
 The display URL should be easy to read and short.

 Measure and Adjust